In this article

 - All-in cost per monthly cycle: CHF 6.00 / CHF 400 = 1.5%

-Batch until the network fee represents less than 1% of the withdrawal amount.
-For most Swiss stackers running CHF 100-300/month, monthly withdrawals hit that threshold.
-Weekly withdrawals are the right call only when the per-transaction amount consistently exceeds CHF 300.
+Batch until the network fee is under 1% of the withdrawal amount.
+For Swiss stackers running CHF 100-300/month, monthly withdrawals clear that bar.
+Weekly withdrawals only make sense when the per-transaction amount stays above CHF 300.

-Relai handles this differently from Pocket Bitcoin.
-Relai auto-withdraws per DCA event by default, so the frequency you set for DCA purchases is also the withdrawal frequency.
-Pocket Bitcoin lets you set a satoshi threshold and accumulate until it is reached before sending.
-Both approaches work; pick the platform whose model matches your DCA amount and desired withdrawal cadence.
+Relai and Pocket Bitcoin handle this differently.
+Relai auto-withdraws per DCA event by default, so the buy frequency you set is also the withdrawal frequency.
+Pocket Bitcoin lets you set a satoshi threshold and accumulates until it is reached.
+Pick the platform whose model matches your DCA amount.

 Step 2 Whitelist a single cold-receive address at your exchange

 Open your hardware wallet software and request a new receive address.
-Critically, verify the address character by character on the device screen, not on the computer monitor.
-The device screen is the only display that cannot be tampered with by software on the host machine.
+Verify it character by character on the device screen, not on the computer monitor.
+The device screen is the only display software on the host cannot tamper with.

-Once verified, add the address to the withdrawal whitelist on your exchange:
+Once verified, add the address to the withdrawal whitelist at your exchange:

 Relai (relai.app): The app has a Bitcoin address field in settings.
 Enter the verified address here.
-Every completed DCA purchase will send directly to this address.
-Relai does not hold a buffer; the withdrawal happens immediately after each buy.
+Every completed DCA purchase sends directly to it.
+Relai does not hold a buffer; the withdrawal fires right after each buy.

 Pocket Bitcoin (pocketbitcoin.com): Set the withdrawal address when creating or editing a DCA plan.
 Pocket sends a small test amount to confirm you control the address before activating recurring sends.

 Under AMLO-FINMA Art.
-51, FINMA-supervised Swiss exchanges record the originating and beneficiary address for transfers above CHF 1,000 as part of travel rule compliance.
-Your whitelisted cold address will be associated with your KYC identity in the platform's compliance records.
-This has no effect on your tax-free capital gains status as a private investor.
+51, FINMA-supervised Swiss exchanges record originating and beneficiary addresses for transfers above CHF 1,000 as part of travel rule compliance.
+Your whitelisted cold address is associated with your KYC identity in the platform's compliance records.
+That has no effect on your tax-free capital gains status as a private investor.

 Use one hardware device, one whitelisted address.
-If you switch hardware devices or generate a new address, verify it on the new device before updating the exchange whitelist, then re-run the quarterly verification drill described in Step 4.
+If you switch devices or generate a new address, verify it on the new device first, update the whitelist, then re-run the quarterly verification drill in Step 4.

 Step 3 Auto-withdraw threshold setup per platform

 Relai (relai.app) is auto-withdraw by default.
 Each DCA buy becomes one on-chain transaction.
 There is no accumulation option.
-This is clean from a sovereignty standpoint but means fee pressure on small weekly DCA amounts.
-The platform fee is 1.0% standard, 0.9% with a referral code, with no additional custody fee.
+Clean from a sovereignty standpoint, painful on fees for small weekly DCA amounts.
+The platform fee is 1.0% standard, 0.9% with a referral code, no custody fee.
 Verify current rates and auto-withdraw behavior at relai.app before configuring.

-Pocket Bitcoin (pocketbitcoin.com) allows a configurable accumulation threshold per DCA plan.
+Pocket Bitcoin (pocketbitcoin.com) lets you set a configurable accumulation threshold per DCA plan.
 Set the threshold to at least one month of DCA accumulation.
-On a CHF 200/month plan, that is the satoshi equivalent of approximately CHF 200 at the time of configuration.
+On a CHF 200/month plan, that is the satoshi equivalent of about CHF 200 at the time of configuration.
 Pocket's platform fee is a flat 1.5% per purchase; network fees for withdrawals are separate and paid from the transferred amount.
-This threshold model is the better fit for weekly DCA plans where per-transaction network fees would otherwise be disproportionate.
-Check current threshold configuration options and network fee handling directly at pocketbitcoin.com.
+The threshold model fits weekly DCA plans where per-transaction network fees would otherwise eat the gains.
+Check current threshold options and network fee handling directly at pocketbitcoin.com.

 Both platforms require a verified cold storage address before auto-withdraw activates.
-Neither holds your Bitcoin in custody beyond the accumulation threshold period.
-Any balance that has not yet reached the Pocket threshold sits in a non-custodial account tied to your address derivation.
+Neither holds your Bitcoin in custody beyond the accumulation period.
+Any balance below the Pocket threshold sits in a non-custodial account tied to your address derivation.

 Step 4 Periodic hardware verification protocol